lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_social_control.md

 enemies.

-And also this: the dark messiah is the paradox that even darkness can be a path to wisdom and growth-the teacher of what is not virtue, awakening within us a thirst for truth and wisdom.
+And also this: the dark messiah is the paradox that even darkness can be a path to wisdom and growth—the teacher of what is not virtue, awakening within us a thirst for truth and wisdom.
 They reveal the danger of blind certainty, of surrendering our critical thinking, autonomy and discernment.
 They are a crucible, healing by wounding, creating by corrupting, clarifying by betraying,